carrollm2/neighborly-deals/spec.md

 - [x] Use Sinatra to build the app
 - [x] Use ActiveRecord for storing information in a database
 - [x] Include more than one model class (e.g. User, Post, Category)
-- User model and Request model
+- User model and Post model

 - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
-- User has_many Requests
+- User has_many Posts

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
-- Request belongs_to User
+- Post belongs_to User

 - [x] Include user accounts with unique login attribute (username or email)
 - Each user has a username and email

 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- Request controller has routes for Creating ('/new'), Reading('/index'), Updating (patch) and Destroying (delete)
+- Post controller has routes for Creating ('/new'), Reading('/index'), Updating (patch) and Destroying (delete)

-- [x] Ensure that users can't modify content created by other users Users need to be logged in to delete of their requests and cannot modify requests of others
+- [x] Ensure that users can't modify content created by other users Users need to be logged in to delete of their posts and cannot modify posts of others

 - [x] Include user input validations
-User needs to be logged in to create new request
+User needs to be logged in to create new post

-- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Flash messages for poste and path routes
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Flash messages for post and path routes

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code